-(in thousand Increases to interest expense due to: Issuance by our Operating Partnership of \$850 million in aggregate principal of 3.700% senior notes due 2018 on November 10, 2011 \$ 27,213 New mortgages/properties placed in-service/acquisition financings) Issuance by our Operating Partnership of \$1.0 billion in aggregate principal of 3.850% senior notes due 2023 on June 11, 2012 21,501 Decrease in capitalized interest due to properties being placed in-service 3,890 i .
-Other interest expense (excluding senior notes) partially offset by principal amortization of continuing debt - Total increases to interest expense \$ 76,947 Decreases to interest expense due to: Repayment of mortgage financings\$(22,468)) Repurchases/redemption of \$576.2 million in aggregate principal of 2.875% exchangeable senior notes due 2037 (17,912) Interest expense associated with the accretion of the adjustment for the equity component allocation of our unsecured exchangeable debt .)
-Redemption of \$225.0 million in aggregate principal of 6.25% unsecured senior notes due 2013 Interest on our Operating Partnership's Unsecured Line of Credit) Total decreases to interest expense $\frac{(57,510)}{2}$) Total change in interest expense \$ 19,437 -
+Component expense fo December 3 Decen ge in interest or the year ended 1, 2012 compared to nber 31, 2011 thousands) Increases to interest expense due to: Issuance of \$850 million in aggregate principal of 3.700% senior notes due 2018 on November 10, .= 2011 \$ 27,213 New mortgages/properties placed in-service/acquisition financings 23,490 Issuance of \$1.0 billion in aggregate principal of 3.850% senior notes due 2023 on June 11, 2012 21,501 Decrease in capitalized interest due to properties being placed in-service 3,890 Other interest expense (excluding senior notes) partially offset by principal amortization of continuing debt 853 Total increases to interest expense \$ 76,947 Decreases to interest expense due to: Repayment of mortgage financings \$ (22,468) Repurchases/redemption of \$576.2 million in aggregate principal of 2.875% exchangeable senior notes due 2037 (17,912) Interest expense associated with the accretion of the adjustment for the equity component allocation of our unsecured exchangeable debt (9,734) Redemption of \$225.0 million in aggregate principal of 6.25% unsecured senior notes due 2013 (6,136) Interest on our Unsecured Line of Credit (1,260) Total decreases to interest expense \$ (57,510) Total change in interest expense \$ 19,437

 The following properties are included in the new mortgages/properties placed in-service/acquisition financings line item: 601 Lexington Avenue and Fountain Square.
 The following properties are included in the repayment of mortgage financings line item: 601 Lexington Avenue, Reservoir Place, Atlantic Wharf, 510 Madison Avenue, Bay Colony Corporate Center, One Freedom Square and Sumner Square.
-Included within the interest on our Operating Partnership's Unsecured Line of Credit line item is the interest expense associated with our borrowing that had been secured by 601 Lexington Avenue.
+Included within the interest on our Unsecured Line of Credit line item is the interest expense associated with our borrowing that had been secured by 601 Lexington Avenue.
 As properties are placed in-service, we cease capitalizing interest and interest is then expensed.